Zippycz3ch/k6-by-zippy/readme.md

 ## Running Tests

-After setup, you can run the test suite using the provided PowerShell script:
+After setup, you can run the UI data driven tests using the provided PowerShell script:

 ```sh
 ./testsRunner.ps1